 In Section \ref{sec: assumptions}, we detail the notations and assumptions of the model and build kernel estimators for $\mu_t(x)$ and $b(t,x,\mu_t)$.
 Whereas the estimation for $\mu_t$ is standard, the estimation of the drift requires a smoothing in both time and space of the empirical measure $\pi^N(dt,dx) = N^{-1}\sum_{i = 1}^N\delta_{X_t^i}(dx)X^i(dt)$, that estimates the intermediate function $\pi(t,x) = b(t,x,\mu_t)\mu_t(x)$.
 We then use a quotient estimator to recover $b$.\\

-In Section \ref{sec: esti mu et b}, We adopt the Goldenshluger-Lepski method \cite{GL08,GL11,GL14} to tune the bandwidths of both estimators in a data driven way and obtain oracle inequalities in Theorems \ref{thm: GL mu} and \ref{thm: oracle b} for both $\mu$ and $b$.
+In Section \ref{sec: esti mu et b}, we adopt the Goldenshluger-Lepski method \cite{GL08,GL11,GL14} to tune the bandwidths of both estimators in a data driven way and obtain oracle inequalities in Theorems \ref{thm: GL mu} and \ref{thm: oracle b} for both $\mu$ and $b$.
 We further develop a minimax theory in Section \ref{sec: adaptive estimation} when $\mu$ and $b$ belong to anisotropic H\"older spaces in time and space variable, that are built upon the solution of the parabolic nonlinear limiting equation \eqref{eq: mckv approx} and prove the optimality and smoothness adaptivity or our estimators in Theorems \ref{thm minimax mu} and \ref{thm minimax b}.
-We finally explore in Section \ref{sec: identif interaction potential} the identification of the interaction potential $W$ in the Vlasov model where the drift takes the form $b(x,\mu) = -\nabla V(x)-\nabla W \star \mu(x)$, for some regular confinement and interaction potentials $V$ and $W$.
-We prove in Theorem \ref{thm: identif Vlasov} that one can consistently estimate $W$ (hence $V$) by means of a Fourier type estimator, inspired by blind deconvolution methods, see {\it e.g.} Johannes \cite{JJ09}.\\
+We finally explore in Section \ref{sec: identif interaction potential} the identification of the interaction force $F$ in the Vlasov model where the drift takes the form $b(x,\mu) = F\star(x) \mu+G(x)$, for some sufficiently well localised functions $F$ and $G$.
+We prove in Theorem \ref{thm: identif Vlasov} that one can consistently estimate $F$ (hence $G$) by means of a Fourier type estimator, inspired by blind deconvolution methods, see {\it e.g.} Johannes \cite{JJ09}.\\

 We develop the probabilistic tools we need to undertake our statistical estimates in Section \ref{sec: proof concentration}.
 We study the fluctuations of $\mu_t^N$ around its mean $\mu_t$ in Theorem \ref{thm: concentration}, with time dependent extension to the fluctuations of $\mu_t^N(dx)\rho(dt)$ around $\nu(dt,dx)=\mu_t(dx)\rho(dt)$ for arbitrary weight measures $\rho(dt)$.
 We prove a Bernstein concentration inequality that reads